Treats advanced kidney cancer and skin cancer. This medicine is also called interleukin-2 or IL-2.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an unusual or allergic reaction to aldesleukin.
-The reaction might have included chest pain, trouble breathing, seizures, bleeding in your stomach, or kidney problems.
+Do not receive this medicine if you have had an unusual or allergic reaction to aldesleukin or interleukin-2.
 This medicine should not be given to patients with severe heart, liver, kidney, nerve, lung, or stomach problems.
 You should not receive this medicine if you have an abnormal thallium stress test, abnormal pulmonary function test, or organ allografts.

 How to Use This Medicine